ibraheem-areeda/Learning-Journal-python/Class-11.md

 import matplotlib.pyplot as plt imports the pyplot module from Matplotlib, which provides a MATLAB-like interface for creating plots and visualizations. import matplotlib.image as mpimg imports the image module from Matplotlib, which provides functions for reading, displaying, and manipulating images.
 Once these modules are imported, you can use them in your code for plotting and working with images.

+ ### matplotlib methods we learnt today
+ `mpimg.imread`: function from the matplotlib.image module is used to read an image file and convert it into a NumPy array.
+ `plt.imshow`: function from the matplotlib.pyplot module is used to display an image or array as a plot.
+ `np.dot`: function is used to compute the dot product of two arrays.
+ `np.random`: module provides functions for generating random numbers and random arrays.
+ `np.zeros`: function is used to create an array filled with zeros.